TadashiJei/Development-of-a-Transaction-Based-System-for-T.I.P.-Recycle-and-Repair-Shop/README.md

 ```

 ### Usage
-** Upon starting the program, a welcome message and main menu will be displayed.
-Choose an option by entering the corresponding number: **
+**Upon starting the program, a welcome message and main menu will be displayed.
+Choose an option by entering the corresponding number**

 - Buy Electronics
 - Buy Furniture